matrix-org/matrix-spec-proposals/specification/application_service_api.rst

         - ...
       aliases: []  # Namespaces of room aliases which should be delegated to the AS
       rooms: [] # Namespaces of room ids which should be delegated to the AS
+    filter:
+      exclude_virtual_users: <bool> # This will exclude traffic from virtual users being
+                                    # recieved on the AS.
+      exclude_as_user: <bool>       # This will exclude traffic from the AS user
+                                    # being recieved on the AS.

 ..
 WARNING::
   If the homeserver in question has multiple application services, each